kcudding/ecotheory.github.io/teach/density-dependent.md

 ### Illustration of current application

 Density-dependent condition and growth of invasive lionfish in the northern Gulf of Mexico (Dahl et al., 2019).
-This research paper discusses how increasing population density can affect the condition and size-at-age (growth) of invasive lionfish.
+This research paper discusses how increasing population density can affect invasive lionfish size-at-age (growth) and population dynamics.

 ![© Bernard Dupont, [Red lionfish](https://commons.wikimedia.org/wiki/File:Red_Lionfish_%28Pterois_volitans%29_%288479302765%29.jpg), [Creative Commons CC BY-SA 2.0 license](https://creativecommons.org/licenses/by-sa/2.0/deed.en)](lionfish.jpg)

 #### Snapshot of the study

 * Indo-Pacific red lionfish (*Pterois volitans*) have invaded the Gulf of Mexico over the past 30 years.
-Their invasion success is likely due to a release of predation pressure in the novel environment.
+Their invasion success is likely due to a release of predation pressure in the novel environment

-* Their invasion poses long-term threats to the native communities by altering trophic structure through direct predation, and reducing species richness.
+* Their invasion poses long-term threats to the native communities by altering trophic structures through direct predation, and reducing species richness

 * An exponential increase in lionfish density at both natural and artificial reefs was observed beginning in 2010 through 2014, after which mean lionfish density on both reef types reached an apparent peak.
-Throughout the following years, the population number flutuates around the peak value. (illustrated below with a graph)
+Throughout the following years, the population number is fluctuating around this peak value (check the plot below)

-* Researchers found that the growth and condition of invasive lionfish appears to be density-dependent.
-Lionfish inhabiting densely populated reefs exhibited smaller mean size at age (slower growth), and lower body conditions.
+* The growth of invasive lionfish appears to be density-dependent.
+Lionfish inhabiting densely populated reefs exhibited smaller mean size at age (slower growth)

-#### Calculate the population growth of invasive lionfish
+#### Calculating the population growth of invasive lionfish

 ```{r}
 # First, let's create a data frame containing population counts as in Dahl et al. (2019):